-Note: This article was adapted from two articles written by the U.S. Department of Education, and was compiled by Colorín Colorado.
-The article refers to the child in the female gender, but all activities and suggestions apply to both genders.
+Note: This article was adapted from two articles written by the U.S. Department of Education and was compiled by Colorín Colorado.

 Writing is an important part of our daily lives.
 It is, however, a difficult skill to learn and master.
 By getting a head start with some simple activities, you can help your child begin to develop her writing skills at an early age.
 By doing so you will be contributing to her future success as a student and as an adult while teaching her how to express herself.